Asp.Net uses View State to track the values in the Controls. We can add custom values to the View State also.

 Enhanced security features: The values in view state are hashed, compressed, and encoded for Unicode implementations, which provides more security than using hidden fields.

-Disadvantages of using view state are:
+Disadvantages of using view state in aap .net are:

 Because the view state is stored in the page itself, storing large values can cause the page to slow down when users display it and when they post it.
 This is especially relevant for mobile devices, where bandwidth is often a limitation.